scribu/wp-scb-framework-example/readme.txt

 == Installation ==

 1. Download and unzip the archive.
-2. Move *scb-load.php* and the *scb* folder to your mu-plugins folder. *
+2. Move *scb-load.php* file and *scb* folder from *scb-framework* to *mu-plugins*. *

-All plugins and themeswill now have access to the scb classes and functions.
+All plugins and themes will now have access to the scb classes and functions.

 Plugins that come with scbFramework pre-packaged will also use the version in mu-plugins.